 Areas on the body where cysts are usually found include:

 Removal of sebaceous cyst

-Normally, cysts are removed under local anesthesia.
-This is not because they are dangerous but rather for cosmetic reasons.
-It is important to remember that without surgical removal, your cyst will usually come back.
+Usually, cysts are removed under local anesthesia.
+This is not because they are dangerous but rather for being uncomfortable or cosmetic reasons.
+It is important to remember that without surgical removal, your cyst will usually come back, if aspirated.
 The best treatment is to ensure complete removal through minor surgery under local anesthesia.